PramodKumarYadav/WebdriverCI/readme.md

 - Step2: Test Environment setup (using dockers)
 - Step3: Design should be clean and should allow for easy CI/manual switch.
 - Step4: Run tests from CI (automated scheduled or triggered).
 Or manually: from command line.
-- Step5: Version control tests in Git (any server such as Github).
+- Step5: Version control tests in Git (any host such as Github).
 - Step6: Reports (For both CI-parceable and humans - html)

 # Step1: Test objectives